epfl-ada/ada-2022-project-chromegoldfish/README.md

 ## Research questions:

 - Are Youtube videos mirroring the events that are happening off-screen in the real world?
-Do the activity of users, trends, and popular topics reflect the impactful and well-reknown phenomenons thatare happening around the world?
+Do the activity of users, trends, and popular topics reflect the impactful and well-reknown phenomenons that are happening around the world?
-- Which events catch the public eye the most?
+- Which type of events catch the public eye the most?
+Which topics gain the most views, interaction, and popularity on YouTube?
-- Do controversial topics get more attention?
+- Is controversy happening off-screen reflected through the likes and dislikes on YouTube videos covering them?
+Do controversial topics get more attention (more views and interaction)?
 - Are the most discussed topics on Youtube also relevant on other social media/news outlets?
+- What are the most popular types of topics covered by YouTube?
+Can YouTube be considered a news outlet, a platform for political views and interaction, a place to showcase your art, a platform to gain skills useful for your careeer...?

 ## Methods